 Jessica received her bachelor’s degree in informational systems management and philosophy from Loyola University of Chicago.
 She spent fourteen years in the technology industry, helping startups, small businesses, and Fortune 500 companies grow their business using communication technologies.

 Frustrated by the pressing challenges in her east Portland neighborhood and seeking to expand opportunities for working women to thrive, Jessica ran for the Oregon Legislature because she wanted to do more than talk about making things better.
 When elected in 2012, Jessica became the first Latina to serve in the Oregon House of Representatives.
 In the legislature, Jessica fought for issues such as paid sick leave, pay equity, and raising the minimum wage to improve the lives of women and working families in Oregon.
 As chair of the House Energy and Environment Committee she championed the renewal of the Clean Fuels Program and passage of a bill to remove coal from Oregon's energy mix, two ground-breaking laws to create jobs and address the sources of climate change.
-For her work on the coal transition bill, she was awarded the national Sierra Club’s 2015 Distinguished Achievement Award.
+For her work, she was awarded the national Sierra Club’s 2015 Distinguished Achievement Award.

 Jessica lives in the Hazelwood neighborhood of Portland with her husband Aaron and their two children.
 When she is not working for the people in District 3, Jessica loves to explore the beauty of Oregon with her family.